Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 When to Consider Hardware or Firmware Updates

 If your adapter is old, a modern Wi-Fi 6 or Wi-Fi 6E USB adapter is a clean test.
-Buy only from brands that clearly support Windows 11.
+Choose one from a brand that clearly lists Windows 11 support and updated drivers.

 Common Mistakes